-As of this writing in the Spring of 2011, the Institute has trained more than 7,000 Certified Gatekeeper Instructors who have, in turn, trained more than one million gatekeepers worldwide.
+As of this writing in 2017, the Institute has trained more than 15,000 Certified Gatekeeper Instructors who have, in turn, trained more than 2.5 million gatekeepers worldwide.
 In addition, thousands of clinical healthcare providers have been trained in how to detect, assess, and manage suicidal consumers.

 If this sounds like an "army" of people helping to prevent suicide, it is.
 Now, with your help, we will create a new division in that army of educated, trained corrections professionals and people of goodwill to help prevent suicide around the globe.

 While expert opinion may differ as to what helper competencies are required to assist suicidal persons achieve the most beneficial outcomes, little controversy exists about the lack of qualified manpower to help the thousands of people who think about, attempt and sometimes die by suicide, including in the world of corrections.

 Even among licensed professionals there is a serious lack of systematic training in how to a) detect suicide risk, b) assess immediate risk for suicidal behaviors and c) provide helpful crisis mitigation services to suicidal persons.